Unanderra railway station: Platforms and services

 Unanderra has one island platform with two side faces.
 It is serviced by NSW TrainLink South Coast line services travelling between Sydney Central, Bondi Junction and Kiama.
 Unlike other New South Wales stations, Platform 2 is for Sydney bound services, with trains normally operating on the right-hand side of the platform rather than the left.
 Platform 1 is on the western side while Platform 2 is on the eastern side.

 Transport links

-Premier Illawarra operates seven routes via Unanderra station:
+Premier Illawarra operates seven bus routes via Unanderra station, under contract to Transport for NSW: